We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 RSA Ad format imitating the late ETA

-As you can see – I used keywords like the brand, model, product, and year in headline 1 to keep the Quality Score high.
+As you can see, I used keywords like the brand, model, product, and year in the first headlines to keep the Quality Score high.

 The second headline is the benefits (or buying it from this seller and ad on the spot).
 These could be much more convincing.
 Let yourself be creative and use the characters in the best way possible in the second third.

-And for the description in RSA, write one that you can pin to position 1 or 2 – including the keyword and helpful information.
-This way, we mimic how ETAs used to work, ensuring a higher Quality Score than just letting 15 headlines and 4 descriptions completely randomize.
+For the descriptions, write one you can pin to position 1 or 2, with the keyword and something useful in it.
+That mimics how ETAs worked and holds a higher Quality Score than letting all 15 headlines and 4 descriptions randomize freely.

 Keep in mind: A user only glances over the ad (especially on Google), so creating copy interesting enough for them to click is a skill that develops over time.